 China Income tax and non-taxable benefits – the rules

 The payment of tax in any country is inevitable!
-As too are rules, deductions and allowances to go along with this.
+As too are rules, deductions, and allowances to go along with this.
 All foreigners working in China are taxed on their salary with so-called Individual Income Tax, controlled by the Individual Income Tax Law.
-This is paid on all salary, bonus and expatriate or cost of living payments.
+This is paid on all salary, bonus, and expatriate or cost of living payments.
 Whether or not this applies to just income derived in China or globally depends on individual circumstances (see our separate article on IIT).

 There are however a number of benefits that can be paid to employees and not subject to IIT.
-These non-taxable benefits, also referred to as fringe benefits, are strictly defined by government regulations.
+These non-taxable benefits also referred to as fringe benefits, are strictly defined by government regulations.
 They have been in place since the early 1990s but have in recent years (most recently in 2016) been tightened up and more strictly controlled.

 The allowed taxable benefits

-The following are defined by the Individual Income Tax Law as allowable tax free benefits:
+The following are defined by the Individual Income Tax Law as allowable tax-free benefits:

-Housing, meals and laundry costs.
+Housing, meals, and laundry costs.
 Provision for reasonable rental and living costs is allowed (appropriateness would normally be assessed based on other similar expat costs and market averages).
 Note too that initial relocations expense are tax-exempt, but not ongoing relocation payments beyond this.

 Travel costs.
 Generally, up to two trips per year to the employee’s home country are tax exempt.
-This only applies for the employee and not for family members.
+This only applies to the employee and not for family members.
 In some cases, additional travel allowances may be allowed.

 - Family education and language training.
-For accompanying spouse and children, provision of Chinese language training and children’s education is permitted.
+For accompanying spouse and children, the provision of Chinese language training and children’s education is permitted.